Great-Sun-Group/credex-core/docs/deployments.md

 You can also use CloudWatch Dashboards to create visual representations of your application's performance and health.

-## Troubleshooting
+## 8. Troubleshooting

-- If deployments fail, check the GitHub Actions logs for error messages.
+- Check GitHub Actions logs for deployment failure error messages.
-- Ensure all required secrets are correctly set up in GitHub repository secrets and AWS Secrets Manager.
+- Verify all required secrets are correctly set up in GitHub repository secrets and AWS Secrets Manager.
-- Verify that the ECS task definition is correctly updated with the new image and environment variables.
+- Ensure the ECS task definition is correctly updated with the new image and environment variables.
-- For local development issues, check the Docker Compose logs and ensure all required environment variables are set in your local .env file.
+- For local development issues, check Docker Compose logs and environment variables in the local .env file.
-- For Codespaces issues, check the Codespaces logs and ensure all required environment variables are set in Codespaces secrets.
+- For Codespaces issues, check Codespaces logs and environment variables in Codespaces secrets.
-- For Neo4j issues, check the EC2 instance logs and ensure the `user_data` script executed correctly for each instance.
+- For Neo4j issues, check EC2 instance logs and ensure the `user_data` script executed correctly.
-- For application issues, check the CloudWatch logs for the ECS tasks.
+- For application issues, check CloudWatch logs for the ECS tasks.
-- If there are issues with secrets retrieval, check the IAM roles and policies to ensure the ECS tasks have the necessary permissions to access AWS Secrets Manager.
+- For secrets retrieval issues, check IAM roles and policies to ensure ECS tasks have necessary permissions to access AWS Secrets Manager.

-## Security Considerations
+## 9. Security Considerations

 - Never commit sensitive information (passwords, API keys, etc.) to the repository.
-- Use GitHub Secrets to manage deployment-related sensitive data and Codespaces environment variables.
+- Use GitHub Secrets for deployment-related sensitive data and Codespaces environment variables.
-- Use AWS Secrets Manager to store and manage application secrets for staging and production environments.
+- Use AWS Secrets Manager for application secrets in staging and production environments.
-- Use `.env` files for local development, but ensure they are listed in `.gitignore` to prevent accidental commits.
+- Use `.env` files for local development, ensuring they are listed in `.gitignore`.
 - Regularly rotate passwords, API keys, and AWS access keys.
-- Ensure that production databases are not accessible from development or staging environments.
+- Ensure production databases are not accessible from development or staging environments.
 - Implement proper access controls and network security in your AWS environment.
-- When using Codespaces, be cautious about which ports are publicly accessible.
+- Be cautious about which ports are publicly accessible in Codespaces.
-- Restrict access to Neo4j instances by updating the security group rules in Terraform.
+- Restrict access to Neo4j instances by updating security group rules in Terraform.
-- Ensure that LedgerSpace and SearchSpace instances are properly isolated and secured.
+- Ensure LedgerSpace and SearchSpace instances are properly isolated and secured.
 - Implement least privilege access for IAM roles used by ECS tasks to access AWS Secrets Manager.

+## 10. Maintenance and Updates

+### Updating the Application

+1. Make changes from the `dev` branch locally or in Codespaces.
+2. Test thoroughly in the local/Codespaces environment.
+3. Submit merge request back to `dev` when ready.
+4. Merge `dev` to `stage` branch to trigger staging deployment.
+5. Test the changes in the staging environment.
+6. If everything works as expected, push to the `prod` branch to deploy to production.

+### Updating ECS Task Definition

+1. Modify the `task-definition.json` in the `terraform` directory if needed.
+2. Add any new environment variables to the `environment` section with appropriate placeholders.
+3. Update GitHub Actions workflows to replace new placeholders with corresponding GitHub Secrets or AWS Secrets Manager references.

+### Updating Neo4j Instances

+1. To update Neo4j versions or configurations:
+   - Modify the `user_data` scripts in the `terraform/main.tf` file.
+   - Run `terraform apply` to apply the changes.
+   - Changes that recreate the databases are currently disallowed, pending proper backup processes being verified.

-## Continuous Improvement
+## 11. Continuous Improvement

-The deployment process is designed to be flexible and scalable.
-As the project evolves, consider:
+Consider the following improvements:
-- Implementing comprehensive post-deployment verification steps, including automated tests and health checks
+- Implement comprehensive post-deployment verification steps, including automated tests and health checks
-- Adding more comprehensive testing in the CI/CD pipeline
+- Add more comprehensive testing in the CI/CD pipeline
-- Implementing blue-green deployments for zero-downtime updates
+- Implement blue-green deployments for zero-downtime updates
-- Setting up automated rollback procedures in case of failed deployments
+- Set up automated rollback procedures for failed deployments
-- Enhancing monitoring and alerting for the deployed application and Neo4j instances
+- Enhance monitoring and alerting for the deployed application and Neo4j instances
-- Optimizing Codespaces configuration for faster startup and development experience
+- Optimize Codespaces configuration for faster startup and development experience
-- Implementing automated backups for all Neo4j instances (LedgerSpace and SearchSpace)
+- Implement automated backups for all Neo4j instances
-- Setting up Neo4j clustering for high availability in the production environment for both LedgerSpace and SearchSpace
+- Set up Neo4j clustering for high availability in the production environment
-- Implementing data synchronization or replication strategies between LedgerSpace and SearchSpace if required
+- Implement data synchronization or replication strategies between LedgerSpace and SearchSpace if required
-- Implementing a secrets rotation policy for AWS Secrets Manager to automatically update and distribute new credentials
+- Implement a secrets rotation policy for AWS Secrets Manager
-- Setting up monitoring and alerting for AWS Secrets Manager access and usage
+- Set up monitoring and alerting for AWS Secrets Manager access and usage

+By continuously improving the deployment process and infrastructure, you can ensure the reliability, security, and efficiency of the credex-core application across all environments.